HeydenLabASU/CHM501-AI-Protein-Structure-Prediction/Exercise-1.md

 cat *.fasta
 ```
 The `.fasta` file is just the protein sequence we are interested in solving the protein structure for, and have run through the webservers earlier.

 ```bash
 cat *.sh
 ```
 `run.sh` is a shell script, which tells the computer what to do.
-The top lines starting with `#SBATCH` tell the job scheduler for the supercomputer how many and what kind of resources you are requesting for this calculation.
+The top lines starting with `#SBATCH` tell the job scheduler for the supercomputer which resources you are requesting for this calculation.
 For instance, in this script we are naming our job, and request 4 hours of computing time with 1 of the faster GPUs, 8 CPUs, and 12GB of RAM.
 The next part of `run.sh` is defining required environment variables that identify the location of required databases (gene sequences for MSA and pdb structures for homology), etc.

 The line that actually runs AlphaFold is the line that starts with `apptainer`, which will run a so-called software container of AlphaFold2.
-The advantage of these containers is that they provide a consistent software environments for the programs in them including all libraries etc. that the containerized program depends on.
+The advantage of these containers is that they provide a consistent software environment for the programs in them including all libraries etc. that the containerized program depends on.
-This means that AlphaFol2 in this container will always see the same version of system libraries that it depends on to work making it independent from other files on SOL that may change over time (updates etc.).
+This means that AlphaFol2 in this container will always see the same version of system libraries that it depends on, making it independent from other files on SOL that may change over time (updates etc.).
-From our perspective, what we really care about are the options that we are passing to container, which get passed to AlphaFold2.
+From our perspective, what we really care about are the options that we are passing to the container, which get then passed to AlphaFold2.

-Note that we can pass the same flags to AlphaFold as documented in the main [AlphaFold github page](https://github.com/google-deepmind/alphafold#running-alphafold).
+I added a few comment lines below that explain what some of these options are.
 ```bash
 apptainer run --nv \
 -B ${ALPHAFOLD_DATA_PATH}:/data \